chargebyte/chargebyte-docs/docs/source/development.rst

 As mentioned in the section ":ref:`programming`", customers can create their own applications and integrate them into a custom firmware image.
 This section will guide you through the process of creating a custom EVerest module and integrating it into an image.
-This is done by either using the Yocto build system or cross-compiling the application for Tarragon - the Charge Control C hardware platform.
+This is done by either using the Yocto build system or cross-compiling the application for the chargebyte hardware platform.

 Setting up Yocto Build Environment